 - A record will only pass through one mapping in a single sync run.
 However, if a sync run changes a record so that it now meets criteria for a lower-ranked mapping, it will trigger the lower-ranked mapping on the second sync run and obey those rules.

 - Any field that is used in your conditions must be mapped in order to trigger when that field is updated.
 It can be a single-line mapping that does not connect to any other field.

 - Be cautious in use of "any" versus "all" in setting up your mappings with multiple conditions.
 These can cause radically different outcomes in which records are synced by that mapping.

 - You can only use objects of the current mapping type to set a condition.
 For example, if you are setting up a contact mapping, you cannot use a company field to create a condition.

 - However, it is possible to set up multi-step mappings that transfer a company field to the contact record, where it can then be used to trigger a mapping.

 - If you set up multiple conditional mappings, it is possible to create a "hole" in your conditions such that certain records will never sync since they don't meet any of the listed criteria.
 Proceed with caution.

-Contact our support team (firstname.lastname@example.org or 877-588-2671, option 3) to discuss your use case and get set up for a beta test of this feature.
+Contact our support team (firstname.lastname@example.org) to discuss your use case and get set up for a beta test of this feature.